JocaPC/AzureBCP/README.md

  - ACCOUNT - name of the Azure Blob Storage account where the source files are placed.
  - CONTAINER - container in Azure Blob Storage account where the source files are placed.
  - SAS - SAS Token that will be used to read files from the blob storage.
+ - DATASOURCE - EXTERNAL DATA SOURCE defined in target SQL Database that will.
+If it is not specified, **AzBCP** will dynamically create a data source using -ACCOUNT, -CONTAINER and -SAS parameters, and drop it when the load finishes.
  - WORKERTHREADS - Number of parallel workers threads that will load the data from the files in Azure Blob Storage.
  - CSV - source files are CSV files formatted based on [RFC4180](https://tools.ietf.org/html/rfc4180) specification.